 Brighton’s antique dealers are among the most knowledgeable members of the industry outside of London, counting published authors and renowned collectors among their numbers.
 Forget home-clearances and second-hand knock offs; these businesses deal only in genuine treasure, featuring some of the rarest pieces and most delicate antique jewellery in the country.

 Prominent names such as Sue Pearson, the Lanes Armoury and us here at Patrick Moorhead Antiques make homes and bases down the twisting streets and darkened back alleys of the Lanes, cultivating the area’s reputation with expertise and quality of merchandise.
 For novices and veterans of the craft alike, Brighton’s antiquities scene is one of the city’s unmissable highlights.
-If you’re visiting this vibrant area, make sure to check out the many hidden hotspots.
+If you’re visiting this vibrant area, make sure to check out these places and you’ll discover the town really is a hidden hotspot for antique enthusiasts.